dhershman1/kyanite/README.md

 ## Philosophy

 The goal for the library was to be stripped down, light weight and easy to understand intuitively.
-As well as being performant and optimized in the best ways possible, and I am happy with that current outcome.
-Everything out of the box is Curried while also being easy to use with a pipe, Kyanite also gives the ability to curry your own custom functionality that can be used within pipes as well.
+The idea is to not only be performant but also easy to use in a functional setting, it's easy to build powerful, organized, yet small alogirthm pipes into reusable functions for your codebase.
+This is the idea behind Kyanite and what it will continue to bring to the world of JavaScript, with only the hope of improvement as it grows!

 ## Key Features